 (i) Definition and Jurisdiction

-(a) Misconduct by students constituting a substantial breach of one or more of paragraphs 1(i), 1(ii) and 1(iii) of this Ordinance shall be considered a Major Offence.
-Offences defined under 1 (xii) may be treated as Major Offences.
-Offences shall be referred where in the opinion of the Chief Operating Officer the gravity of the offence and the appropriate penalty might be beyond the limits fixed for Minor Offences.
+(a) Misconduct by students constituting a breach of one or more of paragraphs 1(i), 1(ii) and 1(iii) of this Ordinance may be considered a Major Offence.
+Offences defined under 1 (xii) may also be treated as Major Offences.
+Offences shall be referred for action under the Major Offences procedure where in the opinion of the Chief Operating Officer the gravity of the offence and the appropriate penalty might be beyond the limits fixed for Minor Offences.
 Examples of Major Offences include (this list is not intended to be exhaustive):

 Violent, disorderly, threatening or offensive behaviour or language whilst on University premises or engaged in University activity